DEV Community

 We have our application, represented as an hexagon.
 Outside the hexagon there are the external actors: users interacting with a graphical interface, messaging systems, databases, vendor APIs, etc.

 The application defines the ways for it to interact with external actors.
 Each of these contracts is a port.
-Ports are expressed in application language, like parts of an use case.
-The implementation of a port is called adapter.
-Adapters are interchangeable ways of interacting with the application using different technologies.
+Ports are expressed in application language, like parts of a use case.
+Adapters are the connections of the external actors with the application using a port.
+They are interchangeable ways of interacting with the application using different technologies.

 Where is the value?